shellbro/ansible-role-systemd-alert-services/README.md

 Ansible role for creating systemd alert services (CentOS 7).

 Alert services can be used in `OnFailure=` definitions of other units to issue notifications about failures.
-Two alert services are created at the moment `alert-email@` and `alert-slack@`.
+Two alert services are created at the moment:
+`alert-email@` and `alert-slack@`.
 The latter one utilizes [slacktee](https://github.com/coursehero/slacktee) for Slack integration.